Kwirtz/novelpy/docs/source/usage.rst

    ref_cooc.main()

-| This will create the co-occurence matrix for each year between 1995 and 2015 included.
+| This will create the co-occurrence matrix for each year between 1995 and 2015 included.
 Read more on it in :ref:`Utils`.
 | Now you should have a new folder "cooc".
-Depending on your arguments you will have different folder.
-In the tutorial case we wanted the co-occurrence matrix of journals cited per paper.
+Depending on the arguments, different folders are created.
+In the tutorial case, we wanted the co-occurrence matrix of journals cited per paper.

 ::